• Skip to main content

 Substitutions & Variations

-• Make it Vegan or Vegetarian - Use vegetable broth in place of chicken broth.
+• Make it Vegan or Vegetarian - Use vegetable broth in place of chicken stock.
 Garnish with vegan bacon bits.

 • Not Dairy Free - If you're not dairy free, feel free to use dairy milk and dairy sour cream in place of the non-dairy ingredients.
 The measurements are the same.